ascpial/StatusChanger/README.md

 ## Create your own game

-To change the name of the "game" you're playing, you must create an application on the [ discord developpement] page (https://discord.com/developers/applications).
+To change the name of the "game" you're playing, you must create an application on the [discord developpement page](https://discord.com/developers/applications).

 Create an "application":